Should parents pay an allowance for kids chores? There are many ways to motivate kids to help out around the house.

-Often kids are so eager to please and help out that they need little motivation at all from parents.
-At other times, serious incentives are required.
+Often kids are so eager to please and help out that they need little motivation at all from their parents.

-Here are the basic arguments for paying an allowance for kids chores versus non cash motivations to help you decide which is best for your family.
+Here are the primary arguments for paying an allowance for kids chores, versus those for noncash motivators, to help you decide which approach is best for your family.

-The pro-pay parents argue, perhaps even more persuasively, that a tangible reward for kids' efforts motivates them to do extra jobs around the house.
+The allowance for kids chores parents argue, perhaps even more persuasively, that a tangible reward for kids' efforts motivates them to do other jobs around the house.
 (In the interest of full disclosure, I admit that I'm in their court.)

 Rewards for a job well done needn't be financial.
 Little ones can often be motivated in a big way with stickers and stamps that are placed on a simple chore chart you can create yourself.